JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 nextpnr-Xilinx/Project X-Ray data; hardware validation is currently Artix-7 (`xc7a35tcpg236-1`, Basys 3).

-OpenXC7 uses `synth_xilinx -noiopad` for unconstrained characterization;
-`--comb --pins` instead times the board-facing top.
-Final bitstream generation reruns implementation after `WRITE_FINAL_FILES` and `@final(syn)`, then converts FASM with Project X-Ray.
+OpenXC7 times characterization tops -- `--comb` included -- synthesized with `synth_xilinx -noiopad` and their ports removed (`delete -port`), so nextpnr-xilinx makes no package PADs for them.
+A `--pins` build then implements the board-facing `top` that `WRITE_FINAL_FILES` wrote, once, with the XDC, and converts its FASM with Project X-Ray.

 `--yosys_json` (`OPEN_TOOLS.YOSYS_JSON_ONLY`) turns synthesis into netlist
 export only. `TOOL_DOES_PNR()` says whether a tool's timing is